Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Acknowledgment

 \section{Acknowledgment}

-We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.
+We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high-performance computing cluster.
 Songsong Xiong is funded by the China Scholarship Council.